shahriar-math1364/data-science-/Project2/Readme.md

 ![Stress](https://github.com/shahriar-math1364/data-science-/blob/main/Project2/stress.jpg)

 ## Project Overview

-This classification project aims to identify the leading predictors of stress in individuals.
-Stress is a common issue in today's fast-paced world, and understanding the factors that contribute to it can help individuals and organizations mitigate its effects.
-The project's primary goal is to build a predictive model that can classify whether an individual is likely to experience stress based on various features and variables.
+In the modern, high-speed rhythm of life, stress emerges as a prevalent challenge, affecting personal well-being and organizational efficiency.
+This classification project delves into identifying key predictors that contribute to stress in individuals, with an overarching aim to illuminate pathways for alleviation and management.
+The capstone of this endeavor is the development of a predictive model adept at classifying the likelihood of stress manifestation based on a constellation of factors and indicators.

+In pursuit of a comprehensive analysis, our methodology draws upon established research and existing explorations in the domain.
+A noteworthy point of reference is the Kaggle notebook by Wilmer Arlt Strömberg, which provides a nuanced feature analysis pertaining to sleep disorders—an aspect intimately tied to stress:

+- Strömberg, W.A.
+(2023).
+Sleep Disorder Feature Analysis [Kaggle Notebook].
+Available at: [https://www.kaggle.com/code/wilmerarltstrmberg/sleep-disorder-feature-analysis](https://www.kaggle.com/code/wilmerarltstrmberg/sleep-disorder-feature-analysis)
 ## Table of Contents
 - [Data](#data)
 - [Installation](#installation)